prescod/wasi-nn/README.md

+# WebAssembly System Interface for Neural Network

 This repo is a logical fork of [main WASI repo](https://github.com/WebAssembly/WASI) for proposing the wasi-nn module.

+Wasi-nn is a Neural Network interface for WebAssemblly.

+The motivation for wasi-nn is described [here](https://www.w3.org/2020/06/machine-learning-workshop/talks/introducing_wasi_nn.html).

 ----